 Friends Lake Inn (Adirondacks)

 Nestled in the Southern Adirondack Mountains and surrounded by lakes, the Friends Lake Inn is the perfect place for hiking and relaxing among the vibrant fall foliage and experiencing all those cozy fall feels.
 Choose from rooms boasting ultimate fall comforts like fireplaces, jacuzzis, or views looking out at the bright colors of fall.
 Experience on-site activities like hiking on trails behind the inn, taking in the sights over the spring-fed pond, lounging next to the outdoor fire pit, or having a farm-to-fork meal at the Birch Bistro.
-After, immerse yourself in even more Adirondack beauty on horseback with Circle B Ranch, just a five minute drive from the inn, or on a hike up the famed Gore Mountain, 25 minutes away, and take it all in from 3,500-feet above.
+After, immerse yourself in even more Adirondack beauty on horseback with Circle B Ranch, just a five minute drive from the inn, or on a hike or scenic skyride up the famed Gore Mountain, 25 minutes away, and take it all in from 3,500-feet above.

 Don't forget to post photos of your New York adventures on Instagram and Twitter with #NYLovesFall and #ILoveNY and tag us on Facebook!